Erik98146/RV-C-Tool/README.md

 - Sends commands in the same byte format as the official RV-C specification

 ## Compiling
-This was developed for the ESP-IDF and can be compiled with the ESP-IDF tools or from within VS Code (after ESP-IDF has been properly installed).  **Be sure to setup the ESP-IDF (and/or the tool from within VS Code) for websocket server support before compiling.**
+This was developed for the ESP-IDF and can be compiled with the ESP-IDF tools or from within VS Code (after ESP-IDF has been properly installed).  **Be sure to setup the ESP-IDF (and/or the tool from within VS Code) for '''websocket server support''' before compiling.**

 ## Use
 On first use, connect to the *rvc-tools* access point.
-Point your web browser to 192.168.4.1  You can then interact directly, or use the network config to join the tool to an access point.
+Point your web browser to '''192.168.4.1'''  You can then interact directly, or use the network config to join the tool to an access point.
 Once connected, it will tell you the new IP address you can use to find it.

 ## Known Issues
-WiFi connectivity is buggy and may require a couple connection attempts
+Initial WiFi connection may require a couple attempts

 ## Roadmap
-Additional decoding with conversions as needed to proper formats
+Additional decoding with conversions as needed to proper formats Add new DGN's
+Save/Label unknown DGN's
+Label instances

 ## Screen Shots